Bunchosia argentea

 Bunchosia argentea, known as silver peanut butter fruit, is a species of flowering plant in the acerola family, Malpighiaceae, that is native to Venezuela, Colombia, Peru, Brazil, Guyana and Suriname.
 It produces small orange-red fruits that are sericeous (finely haired) of pleasant taste similar to peanut butter.
 Leaves have pointed ends and are densely silvery or golden sericeous on the abaxial side.

+Confusion with Bunchosia glandulifera

+Bunchosia glandulifera is often misidentified as Bunchosia argentea.
+The main distinctive character is in the leaves.

+Furthermore, Bunchosia argentea has not been cultivated.